cwylcu080903/LEAD-EA/README.md

 - **MILP model**: a mixed-integer linear programming model for JSP-SDST
 - **CP model**: a constraint programming model for JSP-SDST
-- **LEAD-EA**: a large language model (LLM)-driven automated evolutionary algorithm design framework
+- **LEAD-EA**: a large language model-driven automated evolutionary algorithm design framework

 LEAD-EA is designed to automatically generate and refine evolutionary algorithms by jointly evolving algorithm configurations and structures.